Sony A6500 vs Canon 2000D

 Body comparison: Sony A6500 vs Canon 2000D

 The physical size and weight of the Sony A6500 and the Canon 2000D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is considerably larger (62 percent) than the Sony A6500.
 Moreover, the 2000D is markedly heavier (5 percent) than the A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Sony E-Mount Lens Catalog (A6500) and the Canon EF Lens Catalog (2000D).
 Mirrorless cameras, such as the Sony A6500, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.